 UK price and availability

-That’s £200 more than both Google and Amazon’s alternatives.
-Supposedly the HomePod has superior audio, but without a review unit yet, Google and Amazon deliver smart speaker function at a fraction of the price.
+Apple's offering is a lot more expensive than both Google and Amazon’s alternatives; supposedly the HomePod has superior audio, but without a review unit yet, we can only say that Google and Amazon deliver smart speaker function at a fraction of the price.

 The HomePod is a curious design, but then again there’s only so much you can do with a standalone speaker.
 The entire design is speaker grille, with a glowing area on the top - it’s not actually clear yet what it’s for, but it looks a lot like the Siri logo.